High and Low Culture Since 1975: Cultural Psy-Ops, Genuine Mavericks, and Other Trends in the Post-Vietnam Era

 After enough time passed, I realized I had indeed genuinely witnessed both iconic and iconoclastic disruptions, even though people still seemed nonchalant about it all.
 A survey of 1975 events shows how the new practices began and old ones ended: the Sex Pistols; the Church Committee; Jazz Fusion music; Philip Glass's Einstein on the Beach; the original cast of Saturday Night Live; Paddy Chayefsky's script to Network; the film music for Jaws; a general discouragement of creativity outside the all-consuming monopoly of show biz; a perceived death of Classical Music; and the rise of what is now referred to both neutrally and pejoratively as "arena rock."

-From the fuses lit in 1975, extensive fireworks burned over the next decades in specific places: 1) the shady culture of espionage in the modern governments; 2) educational academies and the private foundations that support them; 3) passages to better places regulated by brutal gatekeepers; 4) a policy of managing contingencies of new organic growth; 5) a standing military keeping the peace determined by World War II; 6) a phantom public relations activity explaining and justifying it all; and 7) our own private dwellings where we select games to play and we're good at, not being forced into a game that doesn't suit us, let alone has a "heads I win, tails you lose" premise.
+From the fuses lit in 1975, extensive fireworks burned over the next decades in specific places: 1) the shady culture of espionage in the modern governments; 2) educational academies and the private foundations that support them; 3) passages to better places regulated by brutal gatekeepers; 4) a policy of managing contingencies of new organic growth; 5) a standing military keeping the peace determined by World War II; 6) a phantom public relations activity explaining and justifying it all; and 7) our own private dwellings where we select games to play that we're good at, not being forced into a game that doesn't suit us, let alone has a "heads I win, tails you lose" premise.
 As seven diatonic steps in a symbolically dissonant scale, my long-winded and meandering tune seeks to harmonize with the steadier context of the past 1,000 years of Western culture.
 Meanwhile, more creative readers should invent their own flavors of Post-Modernism to re-harmonize and accompany the narrative.

 This overall form of High and Low Culture since 1975 reflects my own self-analysis and expresses points of controversy that in my experience have been roundly dismissed by more forceful voices.
 Imagine at least for a moment that I am correct and they are all wrong, whether for your own entertainment or enrichment.